KarMiles/polish-girl-painting/README.md

     - from django.http import HttpResponseRedirect - for redirecting to a page in the process of running a function or a class.
     - from django.shortcuts import redirect - while in case of HttpResponseRedirect the first argument can only be a url, redirect can accept a model, view, or url as it's "to" argument. redirect will ultimately return a HttpResponseRedirect.
     - from django.shortcuts import get_object_or_404 - calls get() on a given model manager, but it raises Http404 instead of the model’s DoesNotExist exception.
-    - from django.views import generic, View - generic class-based views designed to display data, in this project posts representing treatments.
+    - from django.views import generic, View - generic class-based views designed to display data, in this project posts representing products.
     - from django.urls import path - returns an element for inclusion in urlpatterns.
     - from django.urls import include - function that takes a full Python import path to another URLconf module that should be “included” in this place.
     - from django.urls import reverse_lazy, reverse - the reverse function allows to retrieve url details from urls.py files through the name provided in the path. reverse_lazy is useful for when there is a need to use a URL reversal before your project’s URLConf is loaded (success_url is then used).